Occultation Portal

 LIneA Occultation Predictions Database

-The whole story started when I (Y. Kilic) met my Ph.D. co-supervisor Dr. Felipe Braga-Ribas, at the Summer School on Astrometry and Astrometry Now and in the Future held at the TÜBİTAK National Observatory in Turkey in 2011.
-Much later, when our communication became more potent, we talked about what we can do to make occultation observation campaigns much more effective; OccultationPortal emerged with his great support and effort.
+The whole story began when I (Y. Kilic) met my Ph.D. co-supervisor Dr. Felipe Braga-Ribas during the Summer School on Astrometry and Astrometry Now and in the Future held at TÜBİTAK National Observatory in Türkiye in 2011.
+Years later, as our collaboration grew stronger, we discussed how to make stellar occultation campaigns significantly more efficient.
+With his guidance and invaluable support, the idea that eventually became the Occultation Portal was born.

 The stellar occultation technique is a unique and reliable method to investigate the size, shape, and environment around Solar System objects.
 One of the indispensables of this technique is multi-chord observations.
 Sometimes collecting observational data and equipment details from observers affects prolonged research time.
 For this reason, we aimed to create a common online platform where the needed data will be collected and analyzed (producing light curves/photometry) in a single center for ongoing campaign observations.